 International Baccalaureate Diploma

-TASIS England offers the IB Diploma to eligible students entering eleventh grade.
+TASIS The American International School in England offers the IB Diploma to eligible students entering 11 grade.
 The IB is widely recognized and considered to be an international passport to higher education, as its strengths are based on the best practices of educational systems worldwide.
 It is a comprehensive two-year program that encourages critical thinking, research skills, and service as part of the learning process.

 The IB Program is a challenging 2-year program that places serious demands on a student's time and energy.
 Entry into the IB Diploma program is made in consultation between the school, student, and family, and is open to highly motivated students with strong academic, time management and study skills.